greenstick/bootstrapping-package-management-on-exacloud/README.md

 echo 'export OBJC="$HOME/packages/miniconda/bin/gcc"' >>~/.bash_profile
 echo 'export OBJCXX="$HOME/packages/miniconda/bin/g++"' >>~/.bash_profile
 ```
-Note: *If you used an alternate path for your miniconda installation, be sure to update the paths above to reflect that.*
+Note: *If you used an alternate path for your Miniconda installation, be sure to update the paths above to reflect that.*

 Exit the interactive session and log off of ExaCloud.
 Log back on, and the changes to your `~/.bash_profile` will take effect.